utilitywarehouse/tf_kube_aws/README.md

 ## Ouputs

 - `etcd_ip_list` - a list with the IP addresses of the created etcd nodes
+- `cfssl_ip` - the IP address of the cfssl server that manages certificates
 - `master_address` - the endpoint on which the kubernetes api is made available
 - `etcd_security_group_id` - the id of the security group to which kubernetes etcd nodes belong
 - `master_security_group_id` - the id of the security group to which kubernetes master nodes belong